giantswarm/docs/src/content/tutorials/observability/data-exploration/exploring-logs/_index.md

 ---
-linkTitle: How to explore logs with LogQL
+linkTitle: Exploring logs with LogQL
 title: Exploring logs with LogQL
-description: Guide explaining how to get explore logs of your management and workload clusterrs stored in Giant Swarm managed Loki.
+description: Guide explaining how to get explore logs of your management and workload clusters stored in the Observability Platform.
 menu:
   main:
-    identifier: getting-started-observability-visualization-exploring-logs
+    identifier: tutorials-observability-data-exploration-exploring-logs
-    parent: getting-started-observability-visualization
+    parent: tutorials-observability-data-exploration
 weight: 40
 aliases:
   - /getting-started/observability/visualization/exploring-logs
-last_review_date: 2024-02-26
+last_review_date: 2024-07-17
 user_questions:
-  - How can I access logs from my installation?
+  - How to access logs from my installation?
-  - Where can I find workload cluster logs?
+  - Where to find workload cluster logs?
   - Which logs are gathered in my installation?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-atlas